-Nesher Pharmaceuticals (USA) LLC ("Nesher") which is a 100% subsidiary of the Company was formed in the State of Missouri on May 17, 2011.
+Nesher Pharmaceuticals (USA) LLC ("Nesher") which was a 100% subsidiary of the Company was formed in the State of Missouri on May 17, 2011.

 Nesher has discontinued its operations from September 2021 and have been considered and disclosed as "Discontinued Operations" as per ASC 205-20.
-All the assets and liabilities related to these operations have been considered as "Held for sale" as per ASC 205-20 and disclosed separately in Balance Sheet.
-Refer note 3 "Discontinued Operations".
+All the assets and liabilities related to these operations have been sold and Nesher was merged with Zydus Pharmaceuticals (USA) Inc. on October 25, 2024.